Port Harcourt Pleasure Park

 Port Harcourt Pleasure Park is a public recreation park in Niger-Delta's oil rich garden city of Port Harcourt, Rivers State, Nigeria.
 It is strategically located along the major Aba Road, and flanked between the Army Barracks (a.k.a.
 Bori Camp) and Air Force base junction, on an expansive open land with 24-7-365 internal security.

-The park is serving as both a tourist destination and a revenue generator for the state, operated by an international staff of Julius Berger Nigeria Plc.
+The park is serving as a revenue generator for the state, operated by an international staff of Julius Berger Nigeria Plc.

 The park boasts a wide range of facilities for all ages including a 5-star Cinema and an International restaurant launched to complement the facilities at the park.
-With an excellent cleanliness record of all amenities maintained, the Park's natural and peaceful environment will give you the much fun, excitement and relaxation you desire.

 Location

 The Park is strategically located along the major Aba Road and flanked between the Army Barracks (Bori Camp) and Air Force base junction on an expansive open land with 24-7-365 internal security.

 Overview

 Julius Berger of Nigeria was awarded the contract to construct the park and started work in May 2016.
 The whole project was completed within 12 months of the commencement date.

 On Friday, 26 May 2017, the Government of Rivers State commissioned and opened the Port Harcourt Pleasure Park for public use in a grand ceremony that attracted thousands of Riverians from all walks of life.
 Former governor, Peter Odili inaugurated the project, which was initiated, designed and constructed by the Nyesom Wike administration.

 The one-year Park project was completed in May 2017 by the Nyesom Wike led Rivers State Government as part of projects to mark the 50 years of the creation of the state as well as keeping to his promise to the people to develop tourism and ensure it becomes a world centre of attraction.

 After two years of its operation, precisely on 1 May 2019, the management of Julius Berger Nigeria Plc decided to take over complete operation of the Park by manning it with competent local and international staff tasked with the responsibility of ensuring that the park meets up with the original mission of serving as both a tourist destination and a revenue generator for the state.